manish-garodia/manish-garodia/common/lib-cellar/procedures/wordlist-check/wordlist-check.md

 ## About this tool

 **Wordlist Check** is a learning tool that checks for disallowed words and incorrect usage in documents according to Oracle's standards and guidelines.
-This lab helps you get familiar with the tool and how to run it on your contents.
+This lab helps you get familiar with the tool and learn how to use it.

 ### Objective